cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 ]) // prints "Darwin", complexity O(1).
 ```

-Regardless of the number of items in a given array, the time of a single iteration will be constant.
-No matter the size of the given array, this function will iterate over it just a single time, so the complexity of this algorithm is O(1).
+This function will access a single index, which takes constant time, so the complexity of this algorithm is O(1).

 **O(log(n))**

-O(n²) describes a logarithmic-time algorithm.
+O(log(n)) describes a logarithmic-time algorithm.

-Logarithms (log for short) were discovered by a mathematician named **John Napier** in the 1500s.
+Logarithms (log for short) were discovered by a mathematician named **[John Napier](https://en.wikipedia.org/wiki/John_Napier)** in the 1500s.
 Simply put, logarithms are the inverse of exponentiation, just like subtraction is the inverse of addition or division is the reverse of multiplication.

 Let's see an example, and get used to the related terminology: